 Did you know that most men in the Colonial era did not in fact wear wigs?
-Only about 5% of men did, because wigs were expensive and impractical in blue-collar jobs, which made wigs really only an option to be worn by men such as lawyers or statesmen.
+Only about 5% of men did.
+The cost and impracticability made wigs a realistic option only for men like lawyers or statesmen.

 How about this one–did you know that lightning CAN in fact strike the same place twice (or more than twice)?
-Or that mother birds won’t actually neglect their babies if the babies are touched by a human?
+Or that mother birds don’t neglect their babies if a human touches the babies?
 (However, it’s still wise not to touch a baby bird, as it may be out of the nest learning to fly, and/or the mother or father bird may see you nearby and fly at your face or peck at your head.)

 What about THIS one—bananas don’t actually grow on trees, but rather on giant perennial herb plants.
 Did you know that?
 By definition, bananas are actually BERRIES because they don’t produce mature seeds (which also means strawberries are NOT actually berries.)

 Some of those are pretty crazy myths–debunked.
-Myths get started in various ways–through the passing down of stories, or a simple miscommunication (think the game “telephone” over generations.)
-Sometimes, an assumption is made and simply passed on as fact.
-That being said, and as your parents may have taught you as a child, you shouldn’t always believe everything you hear.
+Myths begin in various ways–through the passing down of stories, or a simple miscommunication (think the game “telephone” over generations.)
+Sometimes, we make an assumption and pass it on as fact.
+As your parents probably taught you, don’t always believe everything you hear.

 Just like anything else, thermography–a form of health scan imaging–has it’s own myths and misconceptions that are just not true.
 What it all boils down to is a lack of education around thermography–who it’s for, when to get one, what they detect–and we are here to set the record straight.

 Myth #1: Thermograms are an alternative to mammograms.